 - LC

 A comma may be used after the business name and before the designator.
-“Cape Cod Crafts LLC” and “Cape Cod Crafts, LLC” are both acceptable.
+“Cape Cod Crafts LLC” and “Cape Cod Crafts, LLC” are acceptable.

 Step 2: Appoint a Massachusetts Resident Agent